Salah856/AWS_WhitePapers_Summary/ML_Lens.md

   b.
 Optimize the model from your AWS Lambda function on AWS DeepLens

 - Perform model inference and bird species identification on AWS DeepLens
+- If you want to deploy an ML model to a platform other than the specific platform that you trained it for, you must first optimize the model using Sagemaker Neo.